tomgooch/windy-plugin-soarcalc/ReadMe.md

 ## Change Log

+### 1.3.4

+The most important change in this release is that SoarCalc interacts properly with the "Search location" window.
+It also contains the following changes...

+- SoarCalc now interacts properly with the "Search location" feature in Windy.
+It is no longer closed and moves to the new location.
+- The marker is no longer draggable (so as not to allow SoarCalc's location to differ from the "detail forecast" location).
+- SoarCalc now follows the weather picker location.

+### 1.3.2

+This version of SoarCalc is compatible with the most recent update of Windy.com (version 49, February 2026).
+It also contains the following changes...

+- The "getting started" section of the documentation is updated to reflect the fact that SoarCalc now runs properly within the Windy Mobile App.
+- A "Notification" line has been added at the bottom of the window giving the reason why if some data cannot be shown.
+Further information is always available as a tool tip.

 ### 1.2.19

 - Fixed bug with wind heading (was showing > 360 degrees when in the NE quadrant)